 Learning at a distance requires you to take a systematic approach to your studies and to anticipate the demands on your time and energies that your course will make.
 Over a six-month period you should be prepared to spend fifteen to twenty-five hours on the course each week.
 Students in a group-paced version of a course or those receiving financial assistance may face more stringent timelines, and must be prepared to adjust their study schedules accordingly.
 You may find the following steps helpful in working through your course:

-The MA-IS English Language Assessment (ELA) alerts students to weaknesses in their academic writing/composition skills, deficiencies that may compromise their success in the Program.
+The MA-IS Academic Writing Assessment (AWA) alerts students to weaknesses in their academic writing/composition skills, deficiencies that may compromise their success in the Program.
 Some students, because of the nature of their undergraduate studies, may not have had an opportunity to develop those skills; others may have had an opportunity to develop their composition/writing skills, but had no reason to refine them to the level required by graduate work.

 The Writing Coach will provide students with the specific, formative feedback they need to correct their writing/composition deficiencies, but errors will not be corrected, and poorly constructed sentences/paragraphs will not be rewritten.
 The Writing Coach process is NOT an editing service.
 Students are expected to incorporate the changes the Writing Coach suggests into future assignments.